 - Turn the heat to medium and continuously whisk the mixture until it begins to thicken - it only takes a few minutes.
 Turn the heat down to medium-low and continue whisking.
 The lemon curd will thicken - all at once

 - Remove the pot from the heat and continue to stir with the whisk for one minute more.
 Pour the lemon curd into a clean container and add the stevia glycerite and salted butter, incorporating completely.
 To cool, place a piece of plastic wrap right on top of the low carb lemon curd and refrigerate at least 6 hours.

-- Assemble: Whip 1 cup of the heavy cream with about 2/3 of the powdered erythritol and the xanthan gum until the whipped cream is very stiff.
+- Assemble: Whip 1 cup of the heavy cream with 2 tbsp of the powdered erythritol and the xanthan gum until the whipped cream is very stiff.
 Stir 1/3 of the whipped cream into the lemon curd to lighten it.
 Then, fold 1/2 of the remaining whipped cream into the lemon curd and finally fold in the rest.
 Scrape the pie filling into the pie crust and smooth out to the edges.

 Signup for my Newsletter